-On a recent tour of my garden, the coral vine was in full bloom, and it stole the show.
+On a recent tour of my garden, the coral vine was in full bloom and stole the show.
 This stunning late-summer bloomer stops people in mid-sentence to ask, “What is that?” and “Where can I get it?”
-Learn how to grow coral vine, and decide if it’s right to add to your yard and garden.
+Learn how to grow coral vine, and decide if adding to your yard and garden is right.

 The pink flower clusters with curling tendrils of coral vine are also impressive in floral arrangements.
-Coral vine is a crowd and bee-pleaser for sure.
+Coral vine is definitely a crowd- and bee-pleaser.

 3 Tips For How To Grow Coral Vine